Alfie May: Cheltenham Town

 On 3 January 2020, May signed for Cheltenham Town on a two-and-a-half-year contract for an undisclosed fee.
-On 19 February 2022, May scored four goals against Wycombe Wanderers in a match that would end 5-5; May scored the equalising goal to share the points.
-May was awarded the EFL League One Player of the Month award for February 2022 after scoring eight goals in six matches across the month, including the four goals against Wycombe.
+On 19 February 2022, May scored four goals against Wycombe Wanderers in a match that would end 5–5; May scored the equalising goal to share the points.
+May was awarded the EFL League One Player of the Month award for February 2022 after scoring eight goals in six matches across the month.